Large-Scale Training Data Attribution for Music Generative Models via Unlearning: Experimental Results

 \subsection{Self-Influence Experiment and Tuning}

-There are numerous options for selecting hyperparameters for unlearning, such as learning rate, target layers, and number of steps (number of model weights' updates following Eq.~\ref{eq:unlearning_objective_final}).
-To explore these options, we performed a grid search across various unlearning hyperparameters.
+The employed unlearning method features a number of hyperparameters, such as learning rate, target layers, and number of steps (number of model weights' updates following Eq.~\ref{eq:unlearning_objective_final}).
+To explore such different options and select the best combination, we performed a grid search.
 In this grid search, we computed Train-to-Train data attribution, where we unlearn a train data point from the model and compute the attribution score (Eq.~\ref{eq:influence}) for each item in the training set.
 Specifically, we examined learning rates ranging from $10^{-7}$ to $10^{-1}$, number of steps from 1 to 4, multiple groups of target layers, and different methods for masking silence (see section~\ref{subsec:masking_silence}).
 Due to space constraints, we report only the effects of the target layers and the methods for masking silence, as summarized in Table~\ref{Table:grid}, while fixing the learning rate to~$10^{-6}$ and the number of steps to~1 (the best combination we found for these hyperparameters).

 In Table~\ref{Table:grid}, we report several metrics to evaluate whether we successfully unlearned the target data while preserving other information.
 The rank of the target sample, denoted as $\text{R}(\mathbf{z}_{\text{tar}})$, represents the position of the unlearned data point $\mathbf{z}_{\text{tar}}$ in the sorted list of attribution scores $\{\tau(\mathbf{z}_{\text{tar}}, \mathbf{z}_i)\}_{i=1}^n$, where a rank of 1 corresponds to the best attribution score.
 If $\text{R}(\mathbf{z}_{\text{tar}})$ is greater than 1, it indicates that some samples, which are not the target, were more affected than the target.
 We also report CLAP$_{\text{topk}}$, the mean CLAP cosine similarity of the top-k attribute scores.
 Specifically, we measure the mean CLAP cosine similarities of $\mathbf{z}_{\text{tar}}$ and $\mathbf{z}_k$, where $\mathbf{z}_k$ belongs to the top $k$ attribution scores.
 We hypothesize that unlearning a target track impacts tracks with similar musical components more than irrelevant tracks, making a higher CLAP$_{\text{topk}}$ preferable.
 We measure the cosine similarities of the top~100 tracks.
 Similarly, we report CLAP$_{\text{botk}}$, the mean CLAP cosine similarity of 100 tracks with the least significant attribution scores.